Bert Hawthorne: Racing career

-In 1972 Hawthorne won the Bogota Grand Prix, giving the Brabham BT38 its maiden victory.
-He did not continue with Brabham but linked up again with McCall, who was developing Formula 2 under the banner "Leda Engineering".
+races were held successfully in 1971, Hawthorne won the Bogotá Formula B race, giving the built-for-F2 Brabham BT38 its maiden victory.

-Hawthorne's first Formula 2 race was the Jochen Rindt Memorial Trophy at Thruxton, a round of both the British and European Formula 2 Championships.
-Hawthorne won a heat race and was putting on an impressive display in the final race before retiring on lap 38 with a fuel pickup problem.
+Hawthorne did not continue with Brabham but linked up again with McCall, who was developing a Formula 2 car under the banner "Leda Engineering".
+The team missed the season's first F2 race at Mallory Park on 12 March, also the British round at Oulton, but entered the 2nd round on 3 April.
+Thus, Hawthorne's first proper Formula 2 race was the Jochen Rindt Memorial Trophy at Thruxton, a round of both the JPS-sponsored British and European Formula 2 Championships.
+Hawthorne qualified the Leda-Tui AM29 - Ford BDA with his Heet2 result at 22nd and was putting on an impressive display in the final race before retiring on lap 36 of 50 with a fuel pickup problem.

 Death

-Hawthorne was killed on 14 April 1972 in the following round of the European Championship, the Jim Clark Memorial Race at Hockenheim.
-Hawthorne was driving Allan McCall's TUI car, racing with German driver Bernd Terbeck when Hawthorne's car slowed.
-Terbeck hit Hawthorne's car at speed, pitching it head-on against the barriers.
+Hawthorne was killed on 14 April 1972, during practice for the following round of the European Championship, the Jim Clark Memorial Race at the Hockenheimring.
+Hawthorne was driving Allan McCall's TUI car on the first fast forest straight towards Ostkurve when the car slowed due to a mechanical failure.
+He signalled German driver Bernd Terbeck to pass when the rear axle on the TUI car locked up and Terbeck hit Hawthorne's car at speed, pitching it head-on against the barriers.
 The car skidded along the guard-rail, pulling out security uprights and came to rest on fire.
-At the track it was realised that both Terbeck and Hawthorne were missing, but there was no knowledge of the incident until two laps later, when Niki Lauda pulled in to the pits and asked why nothing was being done about a car on fire on the circuit.
+At the track it was realised that both Terbeck, who slided along the left side guardrail, and Hawthorne were missing, but there was no knowledge of the incident until two laps later, when Niki Lauda pulled into the pits and asked why nothing was being done about a car on fire on the circuit.
 It was later confirmed that Hawthorne had died instantly from head injuries.

+At the time of his death, Hawthorne resided in Upper Saddle River, New Jersey.